Don’t discard sprouted garlic! Grow them in water instead. Homegrown garlic sprouts add great flavour to omelette

 - In a small flat-bottomed container (I use a tapas dish), stand the peeled cloves one beside another, with the sprouting end facing up.
-Keep them reasonably loose as they will expend when growing.
+Keep them reasonably loose as they will expand when growing.

 - Pour a little water into the dish (just enough to cover the roots) then leave it on a window sill.
 Check the water level every day.
 Top up when necessary.

 My garlic sprouts grew to over 20cm (about 8 inches) tall within a week.
 They resemble Chinese chives in appearance and have a mild garlic flavour.
 The other day I made omelette with my freshly harvested garlic sprouts.
 It was simple to prepare and very tasty indeed.
 I also used them in Sichuan hot and sour glass noodle soup, instead of using spring onion.
 It worked very well too.
 There are in fact many ways to serve garlic sprouts, as flavouring or garnish, just like how you use spring onions in various dishes.